Atchampet mandal, Palnadu district

 Atchampet mandal (officially Atchampet H/O Chamarru) is one of the 28 mandals in Palnadu district of the Indian state of Andhra Pradesh.
-The mandal is under the administration of Sattenapalli revenue division and the headquarters are located at Chamarru.
+The mandal is under the administration of Sattenapalli revenue division and the headquarters are located at Atchampet, Palnadu district.
 The mandal is located on the banks of Krishna River, at a distance 68 km from the district headquarters.
 It is bounded by Amaravathi, Krosuru, Pedakurapadu, Bellamkonda and Sattenapalli mandals.

 Demographics

 As of 2011 census, the mandal had a population of 58,447.
 The total population constitute, 29,749 males and 28,698 females —a sex ratio of 965 females per 1000 males.
 6,676 children are in the age group of 0–6 years.

 Government and politics

 The mandal is under the control of a tahsildar and the present tahsildar is G.Sujatha.
 Atchampet mandal is one of the 5 mandals under Pedakurapadu (Assembly constituency), which in turn represents Narasaraopet (Lok Sabha constituency) of Andhra Pradesh.